Heidifricker/HeidiProject/README.md

 # Music Matchmaker

-A personalized concert recommendation system for music enthusiasts.
+A personalised concert recommendation system for music enthusiasts.

 ---